A free online workshop: October 18-20, 2024.

 As a scholar-practitioner she is committed to access, equity, and inclusion in higher education.
 She works with students holistically using asset-based approaches such as Community Cultural Wealth (CCW), Funds of Knowledge, and Critical Race Theory.
 Her research includes the experiences of managerial professionals working at Hispanic Serving Institutions and using testimonios as tools of resistance for educators.

-Lillian Gorman (University of Arizona), Lessons from the Spanish Heritage Language Program at the University of Arizona
+Lillian Gorman (University of Arizona), En comunidad: Language, Belonging, and Servingness in the Spanish as a Heritage Language Program at the University of Arizona

 George Romero, Work in Progress on the History of Late Nineteenth-century and Early Twentieth-century Syrian Migration to Brazil: Research Honoring the UA HSI Status